Macr0phag3/email_hack/README.md

-using python to create fake email & email bomb!
+using python to create a fake-email & email-bomb!

 ## Requires
 `pip install dnspython`